 HSC team has conducted a study of the features/ functions of some common IoT platforms.
 Some of the features/functions analyzed include device management, communication protocols, security, visualization and analysis support.
 The summary of the comparative analysis is given below.

-Based on our evaluation we believe, Kaa platform is quite mature and being an open-source makes it a preferred choice for a IoT service platform.
-ThingWorx platform is very evolved and feature rich amongst the licensed frameworks.
+Based on our evaluation we believe, Kaa platform is quite mature and being open-source makes it a preferred choice for an IoT service platform.
+ThingWorx platform is very evolved and feature-rich amongst the licensed frameworks.